 Today, buttercream dominates the cake industry.
 Bakers use it to coat cakes, create stunning flower arrangements, and more.
 For a few years, during most of the 2010s, fondant, a type of marshmellowy cake covering became quite prominent.
 Top bakeries like the once very popular Carlos’ Bakery from Cake Boss, only used buttercream for “old school” piping; fondant was the main medium for decorating.

 Flash forward to today and buttercream is back in style and stronger than ever!
 Cupcakes have become extremely popular again because they are COVID regulation friendly (ie. single serving).
 Moreover, a new decoration technique called buttercream painting, with a palette knife, has come to the forefront of cake decorating.
-I think this will be my next adventure, so check back around Mother’s day for those results!
+I think this will be my next adventure.

 Another popular style is bare buttercream cakes (I definitely just made that name up because I don’t know the actual name).
 These cakes tend to look more rustic and boast thin layers of buttercream where the cake can shine through.
 They are typically decorated with a white buttercream and then adorned with fresh fruit or flowers.
 These are popular with rustic themed weddings.